re4ldev/arch-laptop/README.md

 9. Partition the disks.
 10. Setup an encryption and format the partitions.
 11. Create and mount btrfs subvolumes and non-btrfs partitions for the System.
-12. Select the mirrors.
+12. Create a swap area: swapfile.
-13. Install system packages with pacstrap.
+13. Select the mirrors.
-14. Generate fstab.
+14. Install system packages with pacstrap.
-15. Chroot into the new system and perform basic configuration.
+15. Generate fstab.
-16. Update mkinitcpio configuration and generate initramfs.
+16. Chroot into the new system and perform basic configuration.
-17. Install and configure the boot loader.
+17. Update mkinitcpio configuration and generate initramfs.
-18. Boot into a newly installed system.
+18. Install and configure the boot loader.
-19. Create a swapfile.
+19. Boot into a newly installed system.
 20. Add the User and setup User's directory subvolume layout.
 21. Install DWM window manager.
 22. Configure snapper.
 23. Configure backup to NAS and perform initial full backup.

 ## 1. Acquire and verify an installation image ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\